-YouTube took down the interview.
-A follow-on interview is still on YouTube at It was known to everybody that the lockdown would cause a catastrophe.
+YouTube took down this interview and a follow-on interview It was known to everybody that the lockdown would cause a catastrophe.

 Here’s an interview last week with a German epidemiologist, Professor Wittkowski, who isn’t on a government payroll: